4 Risks of Assuming You Know Your Target Audiences

 3. Not having internal alignment.

 Another risk to setting the right strategy and identifying the correct audiences is to include only one department in the identification process.
-Without input from various departments that have a connection to meeting the goal, launching the product or the achieving the success of the initiative, the individual departments may develop their own strategies –causing confusion, inefficiency, and, most likely, failure to meet the goal.
+Without input from various departments that have a connection to meeting the goal, launching the product or achieving the success of the initiative, the individual departments may develop their own strategies –causing confusion, inefficiency, and, most likely, failure to meet the goal.

 4. Right audience – wrong analysis.